 Bradley Elementary School

-- Bradley Elementary School's student population of 74 students has declined by 16% over five school years.
+- Bradley Elementary School's student population of 77 students has stayed relatively flat over five school years.

-- The teacher population of 6 teachers has grown by 20% over five school years.
+- The teacher population of 5 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-8|